 My twins were learning how to read and write in preschool.
 So, at home, I’d write a word which they’d then read and write as well.

 So, when I practiced these words with my twins, I didn’t use the same patterns.
 Instead, I’d write “bat, cup, six, pen.”
 This pushed them not to get too comfortable with using the same patterns.
-Instead, they needed to be alert and recall different parts of their memory to answer correctly.
+Instead, they needed to be alert and recall different parts of their memories to answer correctly.

 5. Take your child through the writing process

 One of the best ways to help your child remember information is to encourage him to write a story.
 This teaches him new skills in taking all the information he learned and putting it together into one final product.